 Oobleck is called a non-Newtonian fluid.
 This means it is neither a liquid nor a solid!
 You can pick up a clump of the substance like a solid and then watch it ooze back into the bowl like a liquid.

 Touch the surface lightly, and it will feel firm and solid.
 If you apply more pressure, your fingers will sink into it like a liquid.

 YOU MIGHT ALSO LIKE: Melting Snowman Chemistry Experiment

-Give your homemade oobleck a snowman theme instead!
+Give your homemade oobleck a melting snowman theme instead!

 For great science anytime, head to the kitchen!
-A classic oobleck activity is perfect for science at home or science in the classroom.
-Frugal, quick to make, and fun for kids and adults, oobleck is a must try science activity.
+A classic oobleck activity is perfect for home science or classroom science.
+Frugal, quick to make, and fun for kids and adults, oobleck is a must-try science activity.